After leaving Dark Funeral, sometime in 1996, Blackmoon directed his efforts toward

 the opener, yet the exceptional songwriting abilities possessed by Blackmoon are revealed here, as this is similar and yet

 quite different from that song.

-The next song is "Storms of Armageddon", bursting forth from the deepest abyss to take
+The next song is "Storms of Armageddon", bursting forth from the deepest abyss

 "Under the Hellsign" is the final song, beginning with demonic screams from beyond.

 This continues the frantic pace that has been established by this point.
 This E.P. would make a good soundtrack for a battle.